-Michelle Winters, senior visiting fellow for the ULI Terwilliger Center for Housing
+Michelle Winters, ULI senior visiting fellow for housing

-ULI’s Jack Kemp Excellence in Affordable and Workforce Housing Awards recognize and honor exemplary developments that demonstrate creativity in expanding housing opportunities for America’s working families.
+ULI’s Jack Kemp Excellence in Affordable and Workforce Housing Awards, established in 2008 and named in memory of former U.S. Department of Housing and Urban Development Secretary Jack Kemp, recognize exemplary developments that demonstrate creativity in expanding housing opportunities for America’s working families.

-Starting in 2014 Jack Kemp Awards honor developments that ensure housing affordability for a range of incomes, particularly for households earning below 120 percent of area median income (AMI).
-Previously, only developments serving those earning 60-120 percent AMI were eligible.
+The Jack Kemp Awards honor developments that ensure housing affordability for a range of incomes, particularly for households earning below 120 percent of area median income (AMI), or mixed-income developments that serve households below 60 percent of area median income.

 To apply for the award, please review the instructions for how to access the online submission portal.